truenas/documentation/content/SCALE/SCALETutorials/Storage/Pools/Datasets/CreatingSnapshots.md

 Snapshot details includes the space used, date created, retention policy, and the amount of data the dataset can access.
 It also includes four options: **Hold**, **Delete**, **Clone To New Dataset**, and **Rollback**.

 {{< hint info >}}
-File Explorer the number of snapshots Windows presents to users.
+File Explorer limits the number of snapshots Windows presents to users.
 If TrueNAS responds with more than the File Explorer limit, File Explorer shows no available snapshots.
 TrueNAS displays a dialog stating the dataset snapshot count has more snapshots than recommended, and states performance or functionality might degrade.
 {{< /hint >}}